 - You receive membership in the Lunn Society, BIDMC's recognition society for individuals who have made a planned gift.

 The Office of Development is ready to consult with you and/or your advisor about bequests to BIDMC and to help you with any questions you may have about other forms of charitable giving that may benefit you, your family, and BIDMC.
-To learn more, please contact Greta Morgan at firstname.lastname@example.org or call our office at (617) 667-7330.
+To learn more, please contact Noreen Mitchell at (617) 667-1387 or firstname.lastname@example.org.